Lori Watson

 Having contributed to the programme review of the BMus Traditional Music at the Royal Conservatoire of Scotland, with an emphasis on performance assessment, research skills and professional skills, I was invited to design Celtic & Scottish Studies' new MSc Traditional Arts Performance programme starting in September 2020 (the first performance programme connected to the world-renowned School of Scottish Studies and the first to combine the three main traditional arts: music, storytelling and dance).

-I am a keen fieldworker and have a strong interest in how we can contribute to and develop archives for the modern age.
+I am also a keen fieldworker and have a strong interest in how we can contribute to and develop archives today.

 Qualifications